loksundar/Upgrad_Melonoma/README.md

 # Upgrad_Melonoma
-> To build a CNN based model which can accurately detect melanoma.
+> To build a multiclass classification model using a custom convolutional neural network in TensorFlow which can accurately detect melanoma.

 ## Table of Contents
 * [General Info](#general-information)